ubahnverleih/WoBike/README.md

 ## Nextbike (Worldwide)

 URL: `https://api.nextbike.net/maps/nextbike-live.json` as JSON or `https://api.nextbike.net/maps/nextbike-live.xml` as XML.
-You also can filter by city, with the `GET`-Parameter `city`.
+You also can filter by city, with the GET-Parameter `city`.
 Eg `https://api.nextbike.net/maps/nextbike-live.json?city=362` for Berlin.

 For some citys nextbike has flexzones (free floating in this zones).
 At the moment these are: